 A soundly built environment is key and so are strong communities.

 At USGBC-LA we recognize that our buildings and communities are vulnerable to a wide range of short- and long-term risks, especially from climate change.
 We are taking a leadership role to share national best practices and provide guidance for communities to achieve greater climate resilience at the local level.
-Keep reading to learn more about our climate resilience work across the Los Angeles region.
+Keep reading to learn more about our climate resilience work across California.

 Building Resilience Los Angeles: A Primer for Facilities

 This initiative includes a broad coalition of leading experts from across the resilience spectrum, including academics, scientists, building owners, local government, architects and engineers, emergency managers, and community advocates.